 Yoga doesn’t just help heal knee pain.
 It helps prevent it.
 By doing yoga barefoot, you are strengthening all the tiny muscles in your feet and ankles that are responsible for keeping you stable.
 In turn, your knees don’t bear all the weight - pun intended!

 So let’s recap.
 A regular yoga practice isn’t just amazing for reducing or eliminating knee pain, it’s a great way to prevent it.
+Especially yoga for knee pain, specifically.
 If you’ve injured your knees due to the common exercise mistakes I talked about above, please be sure to see your doctor about it.

 See you on the mat!